Lend & Borrow

-1. Borrow is used to say that we take something temporarily with the intention of returning it.
+1. We use borrow to say that we take something temporarily with the intention of returning it.

 • Can I borrow your car?